ohm-vishwa/Cpp_Project/README.md

 This very old Game Snake, Water, Gun similar to Rock, Paper, Sicssor.

 I just try to make intractive,
-In this program, I have used most of the function of <windows.h> file to produce text color.
+In this program, I use most of the function of <windows.h> file to produce text color.

 I Hope you will enjoy my small piece of code.